Susan Hauri-Downing & Tarsh Bates in Beverley

 Location: Beverley, Western Australia

-Beverley Station Arts
+Community partner: Beverley Station Arts

-About the Artist:
+About the Artists:

-About the Community Partner:
+About the community partner:

 Lovingly restored, the Old Railway Station sits in the heart of the rural town of Beverley (pop.
 1700), on the Avon River, just 100 minutes east of Perth.
 What was the station master’s house is now an artist’s residency and the station has been lovingly restored to house the town’s art collection, which was begun in 1967 with bequests from Sir Claude Hotchin.
 The collection is open to the public Thurs-Sun with the help of artists-in-residence, in return for living in the station residence rent free.
 The surrounds have been transformed into a carriage garden and an impressive outdoor theatre built to cater for all types of performing arts.